MattAlanWright/python-lgp/README.md

-# PyGP
+# python-lgp

-Python implementation of a genetic program.
-This was done as part of a graduate course on genetic programming at Dalhousie University.
+Python implementation of a linear genetic programming agent.
+So far this is built specifically for playing CartPole